Laboratory-Imaging/GA3-examples/NIS_v6.20/52-Python_cellpose/README.md

 _log(f"Using GPU: {model.gpu}\n")
 ```

-Check the log file, if the output is False go to [Enabling GPU acceleration in cellpose](#enabling-gpu-acceleration-in-cellpose) section.
+Check the log file, if the output is False go to [Check the GPU](#check-the-gpu) section.

 #### input/output data shape